🔍

 The Bottom Line

 Cursor is the most impressive AI coding tool available in 2026.
 The codebase-wide context, natural language refactoring, and multi-file editing capabilities represent a genuine leap forward from traditional AI autocomplete.
-At $20/month for Pro, it's one of the best value developer tools available.
+At $20/month for Pro, with Pro+ at $60/month, it's one of the best value developer tools available.